skarlekar/tictactoe/README.md

 1. Open the `index.html` file in your web browser.

+2. Select the AI difficulty level using the buttons on the left side of the game board:
+   - **Easy**: The AI makes random moves, providing a more relaxed gameplay experience.
+   - **Medium**: The AI alternates between making random moves and strategic moves, offering a balanced challenge.
+   - **Hard**: The AI uses the minimax algorithm to make the best possible moves, providing a tough challenge.

-2. Click on any empty cell to make your move.
-The AI will automatically respond with its move.
+3. Click on any empty cell to make your move.
+The AI will automatically respond with its move based on the selected difficulty.

-3. Continue playing until there's a winner or the game ends in a draw.
+4. Continue playing until there's a winner or the game ends in a draw.

-4. Use the "Restart" button to begin a new game at any time.
+5. Use the "New Game" button to start a fresh game at any time.

+6. You can change the AI difficulty at any point, and it will take effect in the next game.

 ## Logic and Architecture